Guides

 By manually building tiered links, you'll make your linking pages much stronger, sending stronger ranking signals via your second tier links to your first tier links.

-All link building tactics are grey hat, whether you like it or not.
+Most link building tactics are grey hat, whether you like it or not.
 That's because Google firmly states that any attempt to manipulate search rankings are against their webmaster guidelines, so even if you score an otherwise "white hat link," it's still an attempt at manipulation!

 The biggest pitfall to avoid when trying to make links look "natural" is to make sure that your links don't have a specific type of footprint where they're easily identifiable.